Consensys/doc.tessera/docs/Concepts/Privacy-Manager/Enclave.md

     An enclave protects the information that exists inside it from malicious attack.

-Tessera's enclave handles all:
+Tessera's enclave handles:

-* Encryption and decryption operations required by the transaction manager
+* Encryption and decryption operations required by the transaction manager.
 * Key management.

 Separating enclave responsibilities from the transaction manager prevents sensitive data from leaking into areas of program memory that don't require access.
 This reduces the potential impact of malicious attacks.